The Luftwaffe at Luke

 Air Command, exercised operational control of the aircraft.

 Such a program had never before been attempted.
-A foreign air force was
+A foreign air force

-the United States, including paying maintenance costs to a civilian contractor.
+in the United States, including paying maintenance costs to a civilian contractor.

 The agreement called for the German Air Force to provide 50 F-104G from then

-existing resources and an additional 30 TF-104G from the production lines at
+existing resources and an additional 30 TF-104G from the production lines

-Corporation, along with two flight simulators built in Canada.
+Electric Corporation, along with two flight simulators built in Canada.

 Except for initial aerospace ground equipment, spares, and technical